Elegant Fantail Kimono Style Wrap

 An obi belt, as shown in our photos here, is a wide style wraparound belt that ties in the front.
 We’ve lightly quilted ours with bold straight line vertical quilting.

-This kimono is sized as a small to medium, approximately a women’s size 10-12.
-A drawing is shown below with measurements for both the kimono as well as the obi belt should you wish to adjust the sizing for your best fit.
+This kimono style wrap is sized as a small to medium, approximately a women’s size 10-12.
+A drawing is shown below with measurements for both the wrap as well as the obi belt should you wish to adjust the sizing for your best fit.

 Sewing Tools You Need